 Smart devices have become incredibly popular with homeowners, but a smart thermostat is one of the most useful pieces of technology you can purchase for your home.
 A smart thermostat operates on a timer and automation, and many can be operated from a mobile app on your phone.
 By allowing you to run your heating and air conditioning only when you need them, you can save a significant amount on your energy bill every month.

 You should also prioritize HVAC maintenance if you want to keep your home healthy and safe.
-If you notice your HVAC leaking, making odd noises, or producing an unusual odor, you should consider having a professional inspect the unit.
+If you notice your HVAC leaking, making odd noises, or producing an unusual odor, you should consider calling a professional air conditioning repair Denver technician to inspect the unit.
 Which AC smells are serious?
 It’s hard to say, which is why it’s always best to call a technician if your air conditioner is behaving unusually, even if you think that the bad smell may not be a big deal.
 The best way to avoid a costly breakdown is to be proactive about maintaining and repairing your HVAC system.

 2. Purchase an air purifier for your kitchen.